nickjlupu/Mission-to-Mars/README.md

 ## Resources

-Python 3.7.7<br>
+* Python 3.7.7<br>
-Jupyter Notebook<br>
+* Jupyter Notebook<br>
-Modules/Libraries:  splinter, BeautifulSoup, pandas, datetime<br>
+* Modules/Libraries:  splinter, BeautifulSoup, pandas, datetime<br>
-VS Code (.py, .html, .css files)<br>
+* VS Code (.py, .html, .css files)<br>
-MongoDB<br>
+* MongoDB<br>
-Flask<br>
+* Flask<br>
-Bootstrap 3<br>
+* Bootstrap 3<br>

+## Installation
+* Open MongoDB (mongod command in Bash), create/use a database named "mars_app"
+* run app.py to bring up local host address
+* click Scrape New Data button to start app

-## Analysis
+## Description

 The web scrape is performed in the functions written in the python script:  [scraping.py](scraping.py).
-Output is pushed to a browser with Flask, with the app routes being set up in the python script [app.py](app.py).
+Output is pushed to a browser with Flask, with the app routes being set up in the python script [app.py](app.py).<br>
-The app routes in the app.py script calls the scraping.py script which contains the code that is doing the heavy lifting.
+The app routes in the app.py script calls the scraping.py script which contains the code that is doing the heavy lifting.<br>
-Data is stored in a MongoDB, where it is retrieved to display on the browser through a locally hosted Flask instance.
+Data is stored in a MongoDB, where it is retrieved to display on the browser through a locally hosted Flask instance.<br>
 The page is set up and formatted with the html file:  [index.html](templates/index.html).
 This file uses Bootstrap 3 components to clean up the display and add responsive image types to allow for optimized viewing across various devices.
 For the challenge, I have added the 4 hemisphere images as clickable thumbnails.
-I have also set up the scraping route with an html index to add a home button to return to the main page once the scraping is complete.
+I have also set up the scraping route with an html index to add a home button to return to the main page once the scraping is complete. <br>

 ### Obstacles and Challenges